hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* Psalms 103:15-18 New International Version (NIV)
+  * As for man, his days are as grass; As a flower of the field, so he flourisheth.
+For the wind passeth over it, and it is gone; And the place thereof shall know it no more.
+But the lovingkindness of Jehovah is from everlasting to everlasting upon them that fear him, And his righteousness unto children’s children; To such as keep his covenant, And to those that remember his precepts to do them.

 * When I was learning in school, it was quite fun.
   * Because of community and motivation
   * Because of exam that is pressuring